orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-###### Examples: Delayed till working implementation
-- Chyp
-- Tensor
-	- TODO: match, switch, enum (like key=value), dict, keyvalue, pair, ....
-	- TODO: zip, tensor (are these the same as match/switch?)
-- xor/xnor is close to   # TODO: Could be 'is_equivalent' too? or is_orbit  ?
-- similar to next/anext into python await operator?
-- Encoding: Usually ignorant of its use
-- What can be done in parallel ; preference for it.
-So move to stacking in multiple layers parallel composed for execution.
-Need a practical example ffor this.

----

 add = and ... different perspective?
 `.add` on vertices -> equiv initial from one side, terminal from other side.
 ###### A